 The route starts at the south of the lake in Glenridding and finishes at the North end just outside Pooley Bridge at Parkfoot Holiday Park.
 After the first mile swimmers will keep within approximately 50 metres of the shore and event mile marker buoys and support watercraft will direct swimmers.

-There will be boat-based feed stations along the route near to the shore approximately every mile of the swim with water, sports drink and jelly babies.
+There will be 6 x boat feed stations along the route near to the shore approximately every mile of the swim – stocked with water, energy drink and jelly babies.

 Mandatory swim-float Use: